Request > Environmental regulation, business and biodiversity

 A conceptual overview of methods and their use in addressing the three requested tasks

-The expert working group developed a draft report that was released for external review in May 2019.
-This draft report summarises the outcomes of the three different tasks defined to answer the question, using four different methods (a quick scoping review, quantitative comparative analysis, expert survey, and Bayesian network analysis).
+The expert working group developed a draft report released for external review in May 2019.
+The draft report summarises the outcomes of the three different tasks defined to answer the question, using four different methods (a quick scoping review, quantitative comparative analysis, expert survey, and Bayesian network analysis).
 The draft report can be found here.